Galladite27/SHU-ASE-2025/documents/backlog.md

 * Charity page - store item distribution levels (for stores) - simple
 *
-* Video presentation (Haris completed slides ready record 7 minute video)
+* Video presentation (Haris completed slides ready record 7 minute video, please add your names as you have completed it here - when everyone has done I will move it to Done)
 *